 - How do you know when you’ve clicked with someone?
 What’s the sign that you two are now true friends?

 Also, parents should always give their children some distance when letting them prepare their college essays, especially here.
 This is a common social topic.
-A parent standing on the top of their child will result in a challenging, awkward, and uncool essay.
+A parent standing on top of their child will result in a challenging, awkward, and uncool essay.

 Stanford Roommate Essay, Example

-Let’s have a look at a real-life example of an excellent roommate essay, observe how an idea of how these concepts can be applied.
+Let’s have a look at a real-life example of an excellent roommate essay, and observe how an idea of how these concepts can be applied.

 The actual Stanford roommate essay prompt: